sensu/sensu-check-multiplexer/README.md

 ## Configuration

-## Annotation Formatting
+## Command Argument Annotation Formatting

-The annotation keys need to follow a special format.
+The annotation keys inteded to be used as the multiplexed command arguments need to follow a special format that includes an prefix string followed by an argument group string.
 The initial annotation prefix must be configured via the call to `sensu-multiplexer-check`.
-The argument_group segment of the annotation key following the prefix, will be used as part of the generated event name.
+The argument group segment will be used as part of the generated event name.

 ### Individual Argument Annotation Key Format